Tai Chi

 Tai Chi can be described as ‘meditation in motion‘.
-The moving exercises can be done in a form.
+The moving exercises are done in a form.

 Gentle and slow moving exercises